 As each pig is unloaded into its new pen, it is given a dose of wormer Then, approximately two weeks after the receiving window ends, all pigs are vaccinated for flu, PRRs and Myco/Circo to get them on the same health program.
 Denton said each month all pigs are given a round of wormer to help prevent parasites.

 Another proactive tactic that Denton and her students take is using the medicator attached to the waterers in their barn to keep the pigs healthy.
 Initially, she runs a dose of oxytetracycline through the water, at the recommendation of a local veterinarian.
 Once the medicine has run its course, she adds Vita Charge® Liquid Boost® to the medicator to support digestive health and promote feed and water intake.
-The key ingredients in the Liquid Boost are Amaferm®, a precision-based prebiotic designed to increase intake, digestion and absorption, and MOS to trap and expel bad pathogens from the gut.
+The key ingredients in the Liquid Boost are Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “It’s really important to keep them healthy and keep them eating through the show season.
 Our pigs have a minimum and maximum weight of 215 pounds to 285 pounds; it’s difficult when a student’s hard work comes to a halt when their one pig decides to go off feed, preventing them from hitting that minimum weight target,” Denton said.